 Collective Worship and Fundamental British Values

 Collective worship makes an important contribution to developing pupils’ understanding of fundamental British values as defined by Ofsted.
 Effective SMSC development can support pupils in better understanding and applying these fundamental British values.

 The format and overview of themes has been organised by Mrs S Payne for 2023-24.
 She will share links for important days to reflect and engage with as well as provide a Thought for the Week for classes to discuss and reflect on.
 Dr S Robinson will share the responsibility by organising singing assemblies, music for collective worship, and supporting the key events such as Harvest, Christmas and Easter.

 Affirmations and Prayers

 We are developing the way we share faith.
-This year, we are trialling an affirmation to be more inclusive as we have members of Jehovah’s Witnesses, those of other faiths and those without a faith.
+We have created a school affirmation rather than a prayer which we say every assembly in order to be more inclusive for members of Jehovah’s Witnesses, those of other faiths and those without a faith.

 Our affirmation is:

 I am kind, I am thoughtful and I am brave.
 I will keep trying even when it is hard and won't give up.
 I will treat others the way I want to be treated.
 In all I do, I am the best person I can be.

 Where prayer is included in our acts of worship, it is introduced with a form of words that invites but does not coerce pupils to participate.
 We hope that pupils who prefer not to pray will use these moments to reflect on the important messages shared in our worship.

 Collective Worship should be wholly or mainly of a broadly Christian Character